 - Roofing material (e.g., tile or metal roof repairs may be more costly than asphalt shingle repairs)

 - Additional expenses (if applicable): underlayment, sheathing, flashing, gutters, insulation, interior structural damage, ceiling damage, etc.

 - Your geographic location

 Whether to repair or completely replace a roof depends completely on the particular circumstances of your roof.
-From a strict cost perspective, simply repairing the roof is appealing.
-But in some cases, roof repair may not be the best option.
+From a strict cost perspective, simply repairing the roof is appealing; but in some cases, roof repair may not be the best option.

-In many cases, its a good idea to have your roofing contractor provide an inspection for the insurance agent and work with the insurance company on your behalf.
+In many cases, it's a good idea to have your roofing contractor provide an inspection for the insurance agent and work with the insurance company on your behalf.

 It's always a good idea to get a few second opinions from roof repair contractors, especially since roofers' financial incentive is to lean towar full roof replacement.